 In case you want to have specific business logic and be user-oriented to the maximum degree, custom marketplace development will work best for you.

-Let’s now discuss how to build a marketplace like Airbnb choosing a custom software development option.
+Let’s now discuss how to build your rental marketplace platform choosing a custom software development option.

 The technology stack is crucial for a project.
 Firstly, it greatly affects the budget because every tool has its own degree of complexity, thus the rates will significantly differ.
 Secondly, it makes a huge difference in product scalability and the time required for the development.

 Alongside this, you should keep in mind that the modern Airbnb platform utilizes a pretty powerful technology stack and a large number of tools.
 In terms of the marketplace MVP website, you will not need that full range of instruments.
 Most likely, you will use far fewer engines and they may be completely different.

 You can use the following technology stack to build a website like Airbnb: